-- Save for your child's post-secondary education
+Save for your child's post-secondary education.

-- Investment income tax-sheltered until withdrawn
+- Investment income is tax-sheltered until withdrawn

-- Individual or family plans available
+- Individual and family plans are available

 Learn more: Registered Education Savings Plans